-WHAT IS ORGANIC MANURE? organic manures the types manures which is derived from animal, human and plant residues which contain plant nutrients in complex organic forms.
+ORGANIC MANURE? organic manures are the types of manures which is derived from animal, human and plant residues which contain plant nutrients in complex organic forms.

 Types of Organic manure